eelivaan/RoboticsHack/README.md

 - Ahmad Erfani
 - Denice

-We made a Halloween-themed application where the user can ask questions from "mechanical seer" that then answers by pointing letters with SO-101 robotic arm.
-It consists of a user interface where the question is written and then processed by Language Model API whose answer is spelled letter by letter by moving arm into pretrained positions.
-This project yielded us a victory in Most Creative Project category.
+We made a Halloween-themed application where the user can ask questions from a "mechanical seer" that then answers by pointing letters with SO-101 robotic arm.
+It consists of a user interface where the question is written and then processed by Language Model API whose answer is spelled letter by letter by moving the arm into pretrained positions.
+This project yielded us a victory in the Most Creative Project category.

 Source Code: https://github.com/ahmaderfani12/RoboHack